Italy, Spain suffer record virus deaths as infection rate surges - France 24

 Since January, residents have been forbidden to leave, with roadblocks installed and millions subjected to dramatic restrictions on their daily life.

-But on Saturday people were allowed to enter the city, and the subway network was expected to restart.
+But on Saturday people were allowed to enter the city, and most of the subway network restarted.
 Some shopping centres will open their doors next week.

 - Younger patients -

-In the United States, known infections jumped past 100,000, the world's highest figure, with more than 1,500 deaths, according to Johns Hopkins University.
+In the United States, known infections jumped past 104,000, the world's highest figure, with 1,711 deaths, according to Johns Hopkins University.

-In New York City, the US epicentre of the crisis, health workers battled a surging toll, including an increasing number of younger patients.
+In New York City, the US epicentre of the crisis, health workers battled a surging toll -- including an increasing number of younger patients -- while struggling with a severe shortage of protective equipment.

 "Now it's 50-year-olds, 40-year-olds, 30-year-olds," said one respiratory therapist.